JoaoMarcosPC/JoaoMarcosPC/README.md

 ### Currently I'm a :
 - Information Systems student at <a href="http://www.ufs.br/">Federal University of Sergipe</a>
-- Back-end Developer at Softeam
+- Project manager at Softeam

 ### Right now, I'm working with :
 ```javascript